elisazyt/personal-site-template/README.md

 A minimalist template for a personal site based on Jekyll and GitHub Pages.

-Cloned from the [athena template by broccolini](https://github.com/broccolini/athena), modifications inspired by [Omkar Pathak's personal site](https://github.com/OmkarPathak/omkarpathak.github.io).
+Cloned from the [athena template by broccolini](https://github.com/broccolini/athena), changes to design inspired by [Omkar Pathak's personal site](https://github.com/OmkarPathak/omkarpathak.github.io).
+> Note: Significant modifications were made with AI assistance.

 <img width="1280" alt="screenshot" src="website_screenshot.png">